 Like the Bull & Crown, this spot is ground level, but it's on Cuna Street.
 Crucial Coffee may not have any barriers separating you from the strolling general public, but the traffic on this street is also a bit quieter.
 Cuna Street is a throughway to the Bayfront and Cordova, but it's a calm brick-laid avenue with little vehicular traffic.
 The coffee shop has craft coffee and a rotating assortment of pastries.

 The Backyard at Meehan's is an open air patio and in fact, its trees recently got a nice trimming so you don't have to peek through bushes like a creeper.
-This corner bar located at the intersection of 2 busy side streets (1 that leads to the bayfront and 1 that leads to the Castillo), makes it a haven of 'passersby'.
+This corner bar located at the intersection of two busy side streets (one that leads to the bayfront and one that leads to the Castillo), makes it a haven of 'passersby'.
 The casual feel of the Backyard includes patio beach chairs alongside regular dining chairs.
 The bar menu includes appetizers like Conch Fritters, Crab Dip, and Backyard Tacos.
 The one downside?
 You'll probably be so engaged in the company of the people you're with that it's probably the passersby who will be watching you.

 I know I'm speaking to a niche crowd here, but I know there's someone out there looking for some full-on window dining.
 Here are a few spots!

 - South-a-Philly - This place has incredible Philly cheesesteak sandwiches, a delicacy that is difficult to find in the complete opposite end of the country as Philadelphia.
 And they have a window counter facing the street.

 Osprey Taco - This lovely dine-in taco locale used to be a car shop.
 The retro space has been transformed with a window counter to sit at while you chow down on tacos.